NGEET/fates-tutorial/docs/source/index.rst

 =================================================

 This User's Guide will provide details on the topics covered during the tutorial.
-We begin with an introduction to Docker and setting up the FATES containres.
+We begin with an introduction to Docker and setting up the FATES containers.
-Run Scripts and Model Initialization Modes provide details on setting up a basic FATES simulation using inventory data.
+Model Initialization Modes and Create Scripts provide details on setting up a basic FATES simulation using inventory data.
-Modifying the Parameter File demonstrates tools for making custom parameter files.
+To run FATES at your own study site you can follow instructions in Setting up FATES at a New Site.
+Finally, Modifying the Parameter File demonstrates tools for making custom parameter files.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    docker_introduction